act-rules/act-rules.github.io/_rules/menuitem-non-empty-name-m6b1q3.md

 #### Failed Example 2

-This element with the `menuitem` role has no [accessible name][] because it has no content or attribute that can provide it.
+This offscreen element with the `menuitem` role has no [accessible name][] because it has no content or attribute that can provide it.

 ```html
 <html lang="en">